Neit-Inc/CoinBase-Wallet-cplusplus-js-API-Wallet-Storage-Web-Browser-Multi-Crypto-Secure-Gui/README.md

-## What is an OK cash wallet?
+## What is an OK CoinBase wallet?

-A cash wallet is a document that contains copies of the public and private keys that make up a wallet.
+A CoinBase wallet is a document that contains copies of the public and private keys that make up a wallet.
 Often it will have QR codes, so that you can quickly scan them and add the keys into a software wallet to make a transaction.

-The benefit of a cash wallet is that the keys are not stored digitally anywhere, and are therefore not subject to cyber-attacks or hardware failures.
+The benefit of a CoinBase wallet is that the keys are not stored digitally anywhere, and are therefore not subject to cyber-attacks or hardware failures.

-The disadvantage of a cash wallet is that cash and ink can degrade, and cash is relatively fragile – it’s definitely worth keeping well away from fire and water for obvious reasons.
+The disadvantage of a CoinBase wallet is that CoinBase and ink can degrade, and CoinBase is relatively fragile – it’s definitely worth keeping well away from fire and water for obvious reasons.

-Furthermore, if you lose a cash wallet, you’ll never be able to access the OK coins sent to its address.
+Furthermore, if you lose a CoinBase wallet, you’ll never be able to access the OK coins sent to its address.

-## How to create an cash wallet
+## How to create an CoinBase wallet

-#### Here are 10 steps needed to create an OK cash wallet:
+#### Here are 10 steps needed to create an OK CoinBase wallet:

     1.- To generate a new